forcedotcom/sfdx-scanner/messages/add.md

 # commandDescription

+Bundle custom PMD rules in JAR files.
+Follow PMD conventions, such as defining the custom rules in XML files under a `/category/` directory.
 Compile and test custom rules separately before adding them.
+See PMD's documentation for more information on writing rules.

 # flags.languageSummary